-Any of the foregoing growth determinants could provide a reasonable input for the terminal growth rate in the DCF Model for a utility company, including the Company.
-In general, we should expect that utilities will, at the very least, grow at the rate of projected inflation.
+Any of the foregoing growth determinants could provide a reasonable input for the terminal

+- 11 - we should expect that utilities will, at the very least, grow at the rate of projected inflation.

-However, the long-term growth rate of any U.S. company, especially utilities, will be constrained by nominal U.S. GDP growth.
+However, the long-term growth rate of any U.S. company, especially utilities, will be

+- constrained by nominal U.S. GDP growth. - 14